Fiserv/firstvision-apac/docs/APIs/Product-Management/Update-Logo-Card-Controls.md

 # Update Logo Card Controls

-This API is used to perform card control updates at product or logo level.
-This API can be be invoked with an business unit and product number.
+This API is used to perform card control updates at product level.
+This API can be be invoked with a business unit and product number.

-Fields that are not provided in the request object will be initialised to their default values.
-All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint